zedlopez/ifm/Examples/FirstNameBasis.md

 ```

 Inform's naming abilities go considerably further, in fact: we can also instruct it to understand words only under certain circumstances, or only when they appear with other words.
-Fuller details may be found in the chapter on Understanding.
+Fuller details may be found in the chapter on [Understanding].